My Fall in New England Guide: 20 Bucket List Towns, Farms + Festivals

 Set on 200,000 acres of pristine public forest, Baxter truly embodies fall in New England at its finest.
 It’s a top destination in the Maine Highlands region, and it’s easy to see why.
 In addition to hiking and leaf peeping, you can also do other fall activities including camping, canoeing and kayaking, fishing and hunting, and even rock climbing.
 Moose sightings here are also quite common!

 Take a drive along the Waters Scenic Byway, which connects Baxter State Park with the beautiful town of Millinocket.
+And don’t forget to stay in a cozy cabin rental for the ultimate fall vibes!
 It’s no wonder this is among the best fall getaways in New England.

 Top Stays in Baxter State Park: